pelya/dpmaster-udp-hole-punching/readme.txt

 if you can't have your own.

-Although dpmaster is being primarily developed on a Linux PC, it is regularly compiled and tested on Windows XP, OpenBSD, and Mac OS X. It has also been run successfully on FreeBSD, NetBSD and Windows 2000 in the past, but having no regular access to any of those systems, I cannot guarantee that it is still the case.
+Although dpmaster is being primarily developed on a Linux PC, it is regularly compiled and tested on Windows XP and OpenBSD, including on non-PC hardware when possible.
+It has also been run successfully on Mac OS X, FreeBSD, NetBSD and Windows 2000 in the past, but having no regular access to any of those systems, I cannot guarantee that it is still the case.
 In particular, building dpmaster on Windows 2000 may require some minor source code changes due to the addition of IPv6 support in dpmaster, Windows 2000 having a limited support for this protocol.

 Take a look at the "COMPILING DPMASTER" section in "doc/techinfo.txt" for more practical information on how to build it.